danboid/shufti/README.md

 **q** quits.

-Note that the easiest way to resize windows under most Linux/BSD desktops is to hold the ALT key then right-click and drag near the window edge you wish to resize.
+Note that the easiest way to resize windows under most Linux/BSD desktop environments is to hold the ALT key then right-click and drag near the window edge you wish to resize.
 This saves the user from having to precisely position the cursor over a window edge to resize it.

 ## LIMITATIONS

 shufti requires that you maintain the same display configuration to restore image windows correctly.

-Whilst shufti allows you to view images fullscreen, it is really intended for the viewing of images in non-fullscreen windows.
-If you use its directory browsing ability, you should exit fullscreen mode before moving to the next image.
+Whilst shufti allows you to view images full screen, it is really intended for the viewing of images in non-full screen windows.
+If you use its directory browsing ability, you should exit full screen mode before moving to the next image.

 shufti isn't able to dynamically resize its window when browsing images within a directory if its window has been maximised vertically or horizontally by the window manager.
 This is the case for both KDE (Kwin) and MATE (Marco), at least.
 If you wish to maximise a window horizontally or vertically, do so using shufti's maximise features or do it manually instead of using your window manager or desktop environment to do it.

 If you use multiple displays and one is higher resolution than the others, shufti's horizontal and vertical maximise features only work properly when the largest display is configured as the primary desktop.